phanku/PBot/README.md

 [PBot] is my personal AdeventureLand bot that I have created for playing the game.

 I personally find AdventureLand fun as I grew up playing Multi User Dungeons (MUD) back in the day.
 MUDs are a text base role playing game.
-Scripting for AdventureLand reminds me of those days of playing on a MUD called Three Kingdoms.
+Scripting for AdventureLand reminds me of those days of playing on a MUD called [Three Kingdoms].

 ------------------------------------------------------------
 IDE